 Black Lives Matter network establishes $12M grant fund

-On Wednesday, the Black Lives Matter Global Network Foundation said it was setting aside $6 million from money it received in donations to support black-led grassroots organizing groups.
-Last week, the foundation unveiled a separate $6.5 million fund for its network of affiliate chapters.
+On Wednesday, the foundation, which has been influential in the emergence of the broader Black Lives Matter movement, said it was setting aside $6 million in donations to support black-led grassroots organizing groups.
+Last week, it unveiled a separate $6.5 million fund for its network of affiliate chapters.

 Beginning July 1, affiliated chapters can apply for unrestricted funding of up to $500,000 in multi-year grants, the foundation announced.
 Grants from both funds will be administered through a fiscal sponsor, said Kailee Scales, managing director of the foundation.